A Mysterious Link Explored

 What vicarious sacrifice did the fifteen prostitutes represent?
 Were they substitutes for cubicle-dwelling women who treated him with disdain, like his job was a Wiffle job, his life a Civil War reenactment?
 Ginger-themed taunts do not recede on the horizon of Time, where it’s always third grade.
 The discovery that atonement cannot be attained is bitter.
 The indignities guards endure come with compounding interest.
 The harder you try to catch up the further you fall behind.

 Kenneth Bianchi, Simon to Angela Buono’s Garfunkel

 The Hillside Stranglers toured California in 1977 with a van that may as well have had FREE CANDY painted on the side.
 Bianchi attained the Holy Grail of security: an in-house position at a jewelry store, free from polyester uniforms and reliefs who don’t show and companies who make $20 an hour while paying you nothing.
-But he gave jewelry to girlfriends and paradise was lost.
-Many who pursue careers in this competitive field are forced to trade dreams of in-house security for sweatshop lives of rent-a-cops.
-Bianchi had to settle for the Whatcom Security Agency.
+When he gave jewelry to girlfriends he lost paradise and settled for the Whatcom Security Agency.
 The mysterious springs of the heart are unwound by less.
-Some said he had company in the attic: Multiple Personality Disorder was the flavor of the day.
+Some said he had company in the attic.
+Multiple Personality Disorder was the flavor of the day.
 Here’s a secret.
 All guards do.
 Their exquisitely honed instincts become distinct and incompatible like Greek gods.
 The most ruthless prevails.
+Shhhhhhhhh.

 They don’t sport horns or a scarlet SK